pulpgrinder/passiflora/README.md

 ### Menus, Themes, and Font Stacks

-Passiflora includes a basic menu system (native menu bar + sliding menu + panel screens), 122 built-in color themes, and a curated set of font stacks.
+Passiflora includes a (very basic) menu system (native menu bar + sliding menu + panel screens), 122 built-in color themes, and a curated set of font stacks.
 Full documentation is in **[MENUS-AND-THEMES.md](MENUS-AND-THEMES.md)**.
 Of course, you're welcome to ignore this and roll your own UI, including the menu system.

 ## PassifloraConfig